Cart 0

 It was clear that God’s blessings were upon Above Ground as it began to flourish.
 Students became friends and those friends turned into a family.
 Together, they put on almost a dozen in-studio performances, hosted many events and parties, and performed locally all over Baton Rouge and throughout the state of Louisiana.

-In 2021, Above Ground closed its doors in Baton Rouge as Amanda and her husband Chris moved to California.
-There were plans for potentially reopening in Los Angeles; however, it simply wasn’t in the cards.
-With yet another vision and direction, Amanda and Chris moved to Georgia in the fall of 2022.
-By that winter, God opened the door for Above Ground to be reborn, reimagined, and reinvented.
+In 2021, Above Ground closed its doors in Baton Rouge as Amanda and her husband Chris moved to California for short term employment opportunities.
+They then moved to Georgia at the end of 2022.
+In January of 2023, God opened the door for Above Ground to be reborn, reimagined, and reinvented.

-As of 2024, Above Ground is now co-owned by Rebecca Bouras, who also shares an deep passion for people and this incredible art.
 Since reopening, Above Ground has grown with leaps and bounds, and has moved into a dedicated facility in Suwanee, GA.
-Amanda and Rebecca believe whole-heartedly that God has big plans for the studio.
-They trust Him with all of their business decisions, and with their lives.
-They hope you feel the love and the presence of the Father when you step into Above Ground Aerial and when you climb to new heights.
+We believe whole-heartedly that God has big plans for the studio.
+Amanda trusts Him with all of her business decisions, and with her life.
+We hope you feel the love and the presence of the Father when you step into Above Ground Aerial and when you climb to new heights.

-Amanda Hamburger is a southern girl with Cajun roots, born and raised in South Louisiana.
+Amanda Hamburger is the founder and owner of Above Ground.
+She’s a southern girl with Cajun roots, born and raised in South Louisiana.
 She is obsessed with aerial arts and when she’s not doing it, she’s probably thinking about it.
 Amanda loves hiking, traveling, and spending time with friends and family.
 Her aerial journey started in 2010 in the theater department of LSU.
 Her movement background includes multiple forms of dance, tumbling, theatre, art, and music.

 Amanda loves Jesus and people.
 She finds no greater joy than truly knowing people on a deeper level and helping them unlock their potential.
 Amanda holds an M.Ed. in Counseling which she believes aids in meeting students where they are.
 Aerial arts have helped her realize just how much physical and mental potential people have at any age and circumstance.
 Having sustained a few significant injuries in the past, Amanda spent a season learning that she had greater strength inside her than she realized.
 For her, it was God, determination (some call it stubbornness!), and quite a bit of P.T., while delving into aerial arts that healed her body and mind.
 With newfound capacity coupled with her love for performance art, it’s her goal to help others realize that same capacity within them.